GEOS-Chem-IGE/GEOS-Chem-infra/doc/setup-guide.md

 * [Introduction to Git](https://swcarpentry.github.io/git-novice/)

 ## Common settings for both platforms
--The repository should be cloned in $WORKDIR.
+-The repository should be cloned in `$WORKDIR`.
--The input data are located in $INPUTDIR.
+-The input data are located in `$INPUTDIR`.
--Jobs are executed and outputs are saved in $OUTPUTDIR.
+-Jobs are executed and outputs are saved in `$OUTPUTDIR`.

--The job-submission command (<job-submission-command>) may vary depending on the platform used.
+-The `job-submission-command` may vary depending on the platform used.
 The values of these variables for each platform are listed below.

 <details>